✨ One of my faves! ✨

 Long Review:

 Every level is the same type of challenge, but it’s a fun challenge!
-And the game manages to stay engaging and addictive and still have a bunch of variety and opportunity for choices.
+And the game manages to stay engaging and addictive.
 It’s a game that will never be exactly the same twice because the element of making decisions about supplies and passengers, the randomized maps, the many locations to choose from, the changing time of day, the randomized strengths of different characters, and the different ways to play creates variability.
-The game also has achievements/badges, which provides great ideas for different challenges and ways of playing.
-There’s even kind of a small bit of lore and interesting weirdness to uncover if you hit up the landmarks and scenic overlooks, which you need in-game maps (scenic can be found on the ground, landmark are sometimes already equipped on characters or at trading posts) to get to.
+Achievements also provide great ideas for different challenges or things to try.
+There’s even a small bit of lore to uncover, and you won’t find it all in one run.
 So there’s a lot of replay value.

 The ending was fitting and very in-keeping with the silly yet poignant vibe.
 It made me feel things, and I wasn’t expecting it to.
 I loved that the developers gave players a quiet moment to reflect like that.